 Not by a long shot.

-You see, my girlfriend and I are nature lovers.
+You see, Rachel and I are nature lovers.
 That means we wanted to see the beautiful landscapes more than anything.
 Mountains, oceans, valleys, forests: those are the things we get excited about!

 That means that we had to skip some other aspects of Vietnam.
 This had the following implications for our travel plan:

 - We wanted to spend the least amount of time in the cities.
 Ho Chi Minh City (Saigon) and Hanoi were relatively short stops on our itinerary.
 Some people stay longer (these cities have a boatload of cultural heritage), but Rachel and I are simply not that interested in those things.
 Or at least not at this moment in our lives.
 We completely skipped cities like Da Nang, Nha Trang, Hai Phong, and others.
 Those will have to come during a later visit!

 - We had to take a couple of domestic flights in order to fit our schedule.
 We booked flights from Dalat to Da Nang (connecting to Hoi An) and from Dong Hoi to Hanoi.